makerdao/mips/MIP10/mip10.md

 ### MIP10c11: List of Oracle Whitelists

 A canonical record of the the whitelist for each Oracle.

+The MIP10c11 template is located at **[MIP10c11-Subproposal-Template.md](MIP10c11-Subproposal-Template.md)**.

-MIP10c10 must be updated when an entity is added or removed from the whitelist for an Oracle.
+MIP10c11 must be updated when an entity is added or removed from the whitelist for an Oracle via MIP10c3/MIP10c9/MIP10c10.

+It is the responsibility of the Oracle Team(s) to ensure MIP10c8 is kept up to date.

+This template is considered ratified once this MIP moves to Accepted status.

 ---